GillianLaw/GillianLaw/README.md

 **Code editors**

 To date I've worked using Atom, IntelliJ and Jupyter Notebooks.
-I mostly like Atom, for the simplicity, but I can see the benefits of all three.